TJU-DRL-LAB/AI-Optimizer/README.md

 ## Self-supervised Reinforcement Learning (SSRL)
 SSRL repo contains the released codes of representative research works of TJU-RL-Lab on the topic of Self-supervised Representation Learning for RL.
-Since the RL agent always receives, processes and delivers all kinds of data in the learning process (i.e., the typical Agent-Environment Interface), how to **properly deal with such "data"** is naturally one key point to the effectiveness and efficiency of RL.
+Since the RL agent always receives, processes and delivers all kinds of data in the learning process (i.e., the typical Agent-Environment Interface), how to **properly represent such "data"** is naturally one key point to the effectiveness and efficiency of RL.

 In this branch, we focus on three key questions:
 - **What should a good representation for RL be?**